-CESeCore provides backup and recovery functionalities in order to allow the reconstruction of the system in the event of a system failure, data loss or other serious error.
+EJBCA provides backup and recovery functionalities in order to allow the reconstruction of the system in the event of a system failure, data loss or other serious error.
+Despite being based on the same type of functionality made available by CESeCore, EJBCA includes extensions necessary to cover its additional configuration files.